Some days it seems you can’t walk two feet without being accosted by the latest diet.

 Food-wise, load up on healthy fats, juicy fruits, cooked veggies, well-sourced dairy products, nuts, mung beans in dahl, and basmati rice.

-To keep your digestive system a movin’, avoid raw veggies, dried fruits, and big servings of beans.
+To keep your digestive system a movin’, avoid raw veggies, dried fruits (sorry, that includes Medjool dates!), and big servings of beans.
 (Unless they are mung beans all dahled up in a steamy pot of ghee-rich stew)

 (Think: intense, hot, sharp-witted, penetrating, driven)